Skip to content

 # }

 The ReleaseProvider is selected by ToolMetadata::release_source and wrapped in Arc<dyn ReleaseProvider> — downstream tools never import octocrab or gitlab directly.
-See rtb-vcs.
+See rtb-forge (formerly rtb-vcs).

 Airgapped updates

 Updater::run_from_file verifies and swaps from a locally-staged archive, for environments with no network path to the release host.
-The same signature + checksum verification applies.
+The same signature verification and self-test apply — staging a file by hand does not bypass them.

 Dry run